Now offering in-home induction.

 - Patient was enrolled for the second time in the program.
 Previous enrollment was three years back.
 Patient has been to six different Suboxone providers in this interval.
 Re-enrollment was paid for by his mother.
 Did not attend counseling till warned that he will be discharged.
 Relapsed three times, and did not implement remedial measures as advised.
 Did not inform his mother of his relapse.
 Patient was advised to find a more intensive program.

 - Patient transferred in from out of state at a maintenance dose of 4mg/day, and made good progress to get to 2mg/day.
-All patients are required to get a blood test done through their PCP within 60 days to check BUN, Creatinine, and liver enzymes.
+All patients are required to get a blood test done through their PCP within 60 days to check BUN, creatinine, and liver enzymes.
 He was asked to get CHEM-7 test done through his PCP.
 On every visit it was “I am waiting for insurance”, or “have an appointment next Monday” … this went on for almost two years.
 I gave him enough chances considering that he had been successful in tapering his dose and appeared to be doing well, but then two years is a long time for excuses.
 I do not like to have unpleasant conversations with patient again … and again.
-Discharged.
+Patient was discharged with 30 days prescription.